-About ITC
+About the ITC Project

 The International Tobacco Control Policy Evaluation Project (the ITC Project) is the first-ever international cohort study of tobacco use.
 Its overall objective is to measure the psychosocial and behavioural impact of key national level policies of the WHO Framework Convention on Tobacco Control (FCTC).
-The ITC Project is a collaborative effort with international health organizations and policymakers in 20 countries so far, inhabited by more than 50% of the world's population, 60% of the world's smokers, and 70% of the world's tobacco users.
-In each country, the ITC Project is conducting prospective cohort surveys to assess the impact and identify the determinants of effective tobacco control policies in each of the following areas:
+The ITC Project is a collaborative effort with international health organizations and policymakers inĀ 31 countries so far, inhabited by >50% of the world's population, >60% of the world's smokers, and >70% of the world's tobacco users.

 • Health warning labels and package descriptors